Academic Affairs Office

 Graduation Requirements

-Faith Academy offers three types of diplomas: standard, advanced with technical endorsement, and advanced with academic endorsement.
+Faith Academy offers two types of diplomas: standard and advanced with academic endorsement.
 Additionally, students working toward advanced diplomas must have a 3.5 weighted average over four years (9th–12th).
 Honors classes receive five quality points instead of the usual four for regular classes.

 --

-For graduation, students must complete 28 Carnegie Units, which must include the requirements listed under academic requirements as outlined in the Student Handbook.
+For graduation, students must complete 28 Carnegie Units, including the requirements listed under academic requirements in the Student Handbook.

-There are two graduation requirements for all seniors to promote higher learning and help students achieve all they can.
+There are two graduation requirements for all seniors to promote higher learning and help students achieve their full potential.
 These two requirements for graduation are as follows:

 • Each senior must take the ACT before graduating.